Ford Mustang FR500

 The Ford Racing Mustang FR500 is a highly tuned race variant of the Ford Mustang, featuring a V8 engine.
 It is a turn key race car not designed for public roads.
 Each FR500 model is built with a unique Ford Racing number, instead of a DOT VIN.
 Each is built to order by Ford Racing.
 All FR500s are made at the same Flat Rock, Michigan plant as the standard Mustang.

 Ford announced that it would continue to offer FR500 models in 2010.

 Concept (1999)

 The concept vehicle was developed by Dan Davis and the Special Vehicles Team (SVT) at Ford Motor Company.
-It has top speed of 281.6 km/h (175.0 mph).
+It has a top speed of 281.6 km/h (175.0 mph).
 The car was based on the 1999 SVT Cobra, but did have some changes compared to the base car.

 Engine

 The slightly larger than stock (4997 cc) engine was modified by a variable intake head, later available as an aftermarket part called the FR500 cylinder head.
 The exhaust was a special exhaust which kept the 2.5" diameter, but had a second crossover in the shape of an X-pipe behind the rear axle just before the exhaust tips.
 The mufflers had flaps, which opened under high pressure, thus making the exhaust more free flowing.
 The exhaust was also later sold as an aftermarket part by Ford Racing as the M-5230-M58 kit.
 Altogether, the engine modifications resulted in a horsepower increase to 415 from the stock 320 in the Cobra engine.